pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

    1. Preservation starts.
 Pages start to persist into a directory.
    2. Page gets modified out of band (label changed or page switched)
    3. Page's changes get sent to be preserved.
-   4. Page gets preserved as a new version of the bag, updating the `inventory.json` and incrementing the version counter.
+   4. Page gets preserved as a new version of the Bag, updating the `inventory.json` and incrementing the version counter.
    5. Initial preservation ends.
 Updates inventory, but has out-of-date checksum information.